Allied Democratic Forces: Mukulu's release and creation of the Salaf Foundation

 It is believed that during his time in Luzira prison, Mukulu and his close colleagues would plan the establishment of a resistance movement and possibly an Islamic State.
 Upon begin released in 1993 after being acquitted of murder, Mukulu and most of the jailed rebels formed the Salaf Foundation alongside associates in the Salafi and Tablighi movements.
 Mukulu would go on to found the Uganda Muslim Freedom Fighters (UMFF), the military wing of the Salafi Foundation, shortly after, aimed specifically at rebellion against Museveni's government.
 The UMFF established its base of operations in Buseruka in western Uganda.

 The Uganda People's Defense Force (UPDF) attacked the UMFF's camp in Hoima on February 25, 1995.
 98 UMFF members were killed in the attack.
 Mukulu and the remaining fighters fled into eastern DRC which at the time was under Mobutu Sese Seko's presidency.

 Formation of the ADF

 The ADF was formally formed in 1995 as a merger of several rebel factions, including the Allied Democratic Movement, the National Army for the Liberation of Uganda (NALU), and militant members of the Tablighi Jamaat movement.
 The new coagulate called itself ADF/NALU.
 The members were largely from central Uganda, in particular Iganga, Masaka, and Kampala, and portray themselves as religious crusaders.

+Territorial control

+The ADF is known to currently control a number of hidden camps which are home to about 2,000 people; in these camps, the ADF operates as a proto-state with "an internal security service, a prison, health clinics, and an orphanage" as well as schools for boys and girls.